Whether you’re just starting to run or you’ve been at it for years, designing a run schedule can be tough.

 In fact, studies have shown that if you’re running every day, you do not even have to run for long to reap the health benefits of running.

-Research suggests that just a short jog can help with heart health and overall well-being.
+Research suggests that just a short jog or easy run can help with heart health and overall well-being.

 But again, we must be mindful of maintenance.
-The more miles you put on a machine, the more maintenance it requires.
+The more training days you put on a machine, the more maintenance it requires.

 As Coach Nate always says, “earn your miles.”
 Daily running can be healthy physically and mentally for a lot of people.